aileen-byte/Team14/personal statements/Jeshmeera.md

 ## F1 Testbench

-I helped Aileen implement the assembly code for the F1 lights program [(here)](..README.md/f1) and then wrote a testbench to run and verify the assembled code.
+I helped Aileen implement the assembly code for the F1 lights program , which can be seen working [(here)](..README.md/f1-lights), and then wrote a testbench to run and verify the assembled code.
 This task was especially valuable, as it helped me understand how the SystemVerilog modules interacted with the testbench, the assembly program, and the generated hex data.

 ## Pipeline Registers

 In the pipelined processor, the pipeline registers separate the five execution stages and ensure that each instruction’s data and control signals are correctly forwarded each clock cycle.
 Our four registers: IF/ID, ID/EX, EX/ME, and ME/WB store instruction fields, operands, immediates, ALU results, and control signals, allowing multiple instructions to execute concurrently.
 By holding these intermediate values between stages, the pipeline registers form the core structure that enables correct instruction flow and higher throughput compared to the single-cycle design.

 ### Pipelined CPU diagram